Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Methods

 The MDP instances are generated from the minimal disagreement parity problem described in Ref.~\cite{crawford1994minimal}.
 Given an $m$-by-$n$ binary matrix $X$, a binary vector $y$ of length $m$, and an integer $k$, the MDP problem seeks to find a binary vector $a\in \{0,1\}^{n}$ satisfying

 The difficulty in solving the MDP problem has been explored in the literature, and an algorithm for solving the inequality~\eqref{eq:MDPprobDef}, relying on XOR clauses only, was suggested in Ref.~\cite{Chen2007XORSATAE}.
-A total of $15$ MDP instances were proposed by Crawford~\cite{crawford1994minimal} and added to the DIMACS library~\cite{DimacsURL}, with the instances translated to CNF representation.
-We selected $10$ instances, par-8-$i$-c and par-16-$i$-c, $i\in \{1,\ldots,5\}$, from the DIMACS library~\cite{DimacsURL}.
+A total of $15$ MDP instances were proposed by Crawford~\cite{crawford1994minimal} and added to the DIMACS library~\cite{DimacsURL}, with the instances translated to a CNF representation.
+We selected $10$ instances, par-8-$i$-c and par-16-$i$-c, $i\in \{1,\ldots,5\}$, from the DIMACS library~\cite{DimacsURL}, and they can be accessed from Ref.~\cite{ZenodoDataset}.
 We labelled these instances p-$8$-$i$, p-$16$-$i$, where $i\in \{1,\ldots,5\}$.
 The numbers of variables and clauses lie in the ranges [$64,74$] and [$254,298$] for the par-$8$-$i$-c family, and [$317,349$] and [$1264,1392$] for the par-$16$-$i$-c family.

-\subsubsection{Advanced Encryption Standard}
+\paragraph{Advanced Encryption Standard}

 The Advanced Encryption Standard (AES)~\cite{AES_SAT_Kamal_5633736, DeamenRigmen_AES02} is a symmetric key encryption algorithm selected by the National Institute of Standards and Technology (NIST).
 It was developed to replace an older data encryption standard (DES) that was shown to be vulnerable to decryption attacks, particularly with the advent of stronger computational resources.
 Applications of AES include securing communications for online financial transactions and encrypting data in a database~\cite{Babitha_2016_AES}.
 XOR operations are one of the key components of the encryption process that utilizes the so-called round keys, which are inherent to AES and finding them is indicative of a successful cryptographic attack.
-Instances pertaining to AES are available in the dataset from the 2012 SAT competition~\cite{Balint2012ProceedingsOS}.
+Instances pertaining to AES are available in the dataset from the 2012 SAT competition~\cite{Balint2012ProceedingsOS}, and they can be accessed from Ref.~\cite{ZenodoDataset}.
 Solving these problem instances is viewed as a successful cryptographic attack to AES.
-As mentioned in Ref.~\cite{Balint2012ProceedingsOS}, these instances inherit XOR operations, but are translated into CNF representation, making it possible to utilize SAT solvers that operate only CNF clauses.
+As mentioned in Ref.~\cite{Balint2012ProceedingsOS}, these instances inherit XOR operations, but are translated into a CNF representation, making it possible to utilize SAT solvers that operate only CNF clauses.
 We use instances called $\text{aes}\_32\_1\_\text{keyfind}\_i$, where $i=1,2$ and label them AES-$1$ and AES-$2$ in the benchmarking experiment below.
 The numbers of variables and clauses are $300$ and $1056$, respectively.

-\subsection{XNF problem conversion}
+\subsection{XNF Problem Conversion}